teen vaping

 • Passing an e-cigarette shop when you are walking or driving.

-• Seeing an e-cigarette advertisement in a store or magazine or on the internet.
+• Seeing an e-cigarette advertisement in a store, magazine, or on the internet.

 Answer their questions